 1. Prevention and reduction of sea-based sources

-Sea-based origin relates to marine litter that is directly (accidently or purposely) released into the sea by maritime activities such as from shipping, fishing, offshore installations or dumping of refuse at sea.
+Sea-based origin relates to marine litter that is directly (accidently or purposely) released into the sea by maritime activities such as from oil industry? shipping, fishing, aquaculture, offshore installations or dumping of refuse in Arctic waters.

 1.1 General (all offshore operations)